Super Bowl Party Food Guide

 3. Nachos

-- Set up a nacho bar for easy self-service
+- Set up a self-serve nacho bar so it does not block the TV

-- Keep cheese warm in a slow cooker
+- Keep the cheese melted in a slow cooker on low or a small warming tray

 Calculate nachos for your party →